TurboWarp/extensions/CONTRIBUTING.md

 Extension source code goes in the `extensions` folder.
 For example, an extension placed at `extensions/hello-world.js` would be accessible at [http://localhost:8000/hello-world.js](http://localhost:8000/hello-world.js).

-We ask that new extensions be added in a user-specific folder.
+New extensions should be added in a user folder.
+You can name your folder your GitHub username, your Scratch username, or something else.
 For example, if your GitHub username is "TestMuffin", you could make a `TestMuffin` folder inside of the `extensions` folder and put your extensions inside there.
 You could then access a file placed at `extensions/TestMuffin/hello-world.js` at [http://localhost:8000/TestMuffin/hello-world.js](http://localhost:8000/TestMuffin/hello-world.js).
-We're lenient on what you choose to name your folder -- it can be your GitHub username, Scratch username, or whatever you want it to be (within reason).

 Static resources go in the `website` folder.
 This is where some example resources used by extensions such as fetch are placed.
 It works similarly to the `extensions` folder.

+Extensions must not use `eval()`, `new Function()`, untrusted `<script>` or `<iframe>` tags, or similar arbitrary JS/CSS/HTML/etc.

+Extensions must be self-contained.
+All libraries and hardcoded resources it needs should be embedded into the extension's JavaScript file.
+If you include minified code, please link where to find the unminified code.

 To add an extension to the website homepage, modify `website/index.ejs`.
 It should be easy to understand if you copy one of the existing extensions.
 New extensions should generally be added to the end of the list.